-Plus the building itself is a historic artifact.
-Originally built for the 1893 World’s Fair in Chicago as the Palace of Fine Arts, this is one of the only remaining pieces left from the fair.
-During the fair, it housed all kinds of artwork, which is a bit ironic now that it houses scientific discoveries instead.
+Plus, the building itself is a historic artifact.
+This is one of the remaining pieces, originally built for the 1893 World’s Fair in Chicago as the Palace of Fine Arts.
+It housed all kinds of artwork during the fair, which is ironic now that it houses scientific discoveries instead.

-From its world-famous Hindenburg exhibit to hands-on learning labs, the Museum of Science and Industry is a must-visit for any Chicago traveler with a curiosity about the world around them.
-So whether you’re looking to explore the inner workings of a steam engine or learn about the latest advances in robotics, be sure to add the Museum of Science and Industry to your Chicago itinerary.
+From its world-famous Hindenburg exhibit to hands-on learning labs, the Museum of Science and Industry is a must-visit for any Chicago traveler curious about the world around them.

 31. Reach for the Stars at Adler Planetarium